Spider mites are difficult pests to tackle. Most of the time you don't even know they're a problem until the infestation is at advanced stages.

 Insecticidal soaps are a great option for dealing with spider mites.
 It's mild enough to use repeatedly without harming the plant and strong enough to kill mites and their eggs.

 You can buy the soap at garden stores or online.
-You can make it yourself quite easily – just put a few drops of dishwashing soap in a spray bottle with water and shake it up real good.
+You can make it yourself quite easily - just put a few drops of soap in a spray bottle and shake it up.
+Note that it has to bereal soap.
+Dishwashing soap, and many handsoaps, are actually a detergent and not a soap.
+Detergents can harm your plants.

 Insecticidal soap is a lot like neem oil in both application and effect, it's just weaker.
 It'll take a lot more persistence and a longer treatment to get rid of the spider mites for good.
 However - neem oil doesn't kill bees and insecticidal soap does, so keep that in mind while you're picking your poison.